How Exactly is COVID-19 Changing Shopper Behavior? [Survey]

-Below are some changes that, while mentioned at least a few times in the qualitative survey, did not amass at least 10% in the quantitative survey of 1,509:
+Below are some changes that, while mentioned at least a few times in the qualitative survey, did not amass at least 10% in the quantitative survey:

-- Using local delivery services (or more often; e.g., Instacart) for grocery purchases (6%)
+- Using local delivery for grocery shopping (8%)

 Are These Changes Here to Stay?